Uncategorized

 community website

-A community website fulfils a number of essential objectives in a company's strategy. creating and leading a community for any organisation.
+A community website fulfils a number of essential objectives in a company's strategy for creating and leading a community for any organisation.

 Above all, it creates links between members around a common mission or shared interest.
 Where social networks reach an audience but remain generic and difficult to control, the community site offers a secure, targeted and qualified framework for organising exchanges and activities through to your own brand universe (white label).